-The M.A.
-(Pastoral Theology) is designed to be completed in one academic year if a student has already earned the twelve hours of dual enrolment credit.
-If students do not have these credits, or if they prefer to work on the degree at a slower pace, they may complete the degree over a two-year span.
+If students do not have the elective credits, or if they prefer to work on the degree at a slower pace, they may complete the degree over a two-year span.
 In either case, The Bible as Christian Scripture (BT 501) is normally the first course.